casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Describing the Logic for Testing
 --------------------------------

-To test the smart contract, specify the starting state of the blockchain, deploy the compiled contract to this starting state, and create additional deploys for each of the methods in the contract.
-This file contains all of the methods that simulate a real-world deployment (to store the contract in the blockchain) and transactions to invoke each of the methods in the contract.
+To test the smart contract, we need to specify the starting state of the blockchain, deploy the compiled contract to this starting state, and create additional deploys for each of the methods in the contract.

+The ``tests/src/erc20.rs`` file contains methods that can simulate a real-world deployment (storing the contract in the blockchain) and transactions to invoke the methods in the contract.

 Setting up the testing context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start with defining the required constants that you will reuse in your tests (i.e., method names, key names, and account addresses).
+Let's start by defining the required constants (i.e., method names, key names, and account addresses).
-The following code initializes the global state with all the data and methods that the smart contract needs to run correctly.
+The following code initializes the `global state <https://docs.casperlabs.io/en/latest/glossary/G.html#global-state>`_ with all the data and methods that a smart contract needs to run correctly.

 .. code-block:: rust